 Normally, you’d find a string hanging from the cover of the stairway.
 For outside locations that might present a bit of a security issue.
-A quick pad lock will help secure the hatch, unless there was NO string to pull!
+A quick pad lock will help secure the hatch.
+Done…unless there was NO string to pull!

-The homeowner has installed a small eye-bolt on the face of the door conveniently using the hole left by removing the string.
+Install a small eye-bolt on the face of the door conveniently using the hole left by removing the string.

-Learn why I feel that a folding stairway should NOT be installed in your home without taking special precautions in this article: ATTIC STAIRS – You Could Have a Mind-Blowing Hole in Your Building Envelope
+Learn why I feel that a folding stairway should NOT be installed in your home without taking special precautions: ATTIC STAIRS – You Could Have a Mind-Blowing Hole in Your Building Envelope.